 Ventilation systems made of plastics are widely used in many areas and sectors where the conventional materials, such as plated steel or stainless steel become insufficient due to their limitations.
 Plastics have traditionally been used in laboratories, chemical industry or spaces of high purity grade.

-Chemical resistant ventilation ducts and fittings – available types and
+Chemical resistant ventilation ductwork – available types and characteristics of plastics:

 White PVC - used for outdoors.